-Stage 5: EXPERIMENT (approximately 15 minutes)
+Stage 5: EXPERIMENT (approximately 20 minutes)

-- The students should run an experiment, which should measure the rate that cold water warms up.
-They should record a measurement in the data table every minute for five minutes.
-The team members should take turns reading the measurements and recording the results in the data table. - Remind the students about the design constraint: the temperature should change by no more than 5 degrees over 5 minutes. - Note: the thermometers have a small rubber "keeper" on them so that they will not roll on a table when laid down, however it is a good idea to tell the students that someone should always be holding the thermometer, they should never just stand it up in a cup and remove their hand (because it will tip over, spilling the water and possibly breaking the thermometer).
+- The students should run two experiments.
+One should measure the rate that cold water warms up, and the other should measure the rate at which hot water cools off.
+They should record a measurement in the data table every 30 seconds.
+The team members should take turns reading the measurements and recording the results in the data table. - Remind the students about the design constraint: the temperature should change by no more than 5 degrees over 8 minutes. - Note: the thermometers have a small rubber "keeper" on them so that they will not roll on a table when laid down, however it is a good idea to tell the students that someone should always be holding the thermometer, they should never just stand it up in a cup and remove their hand (because it will tip over, spilling the water and possibly breaking the thermometer).